jezer0x/blog/_posts/2023-02-02-prompting-gpt-to-code.md

 - It also helps to specify what you dont want, along with what you want.

 In my next post, I will try using some of these learnings to actually get GPT to write an end-to-end program.

+[^upg]: To get a sense of what could ultimately be possible with GPT, look at [UPG](https://github.com/gptlabs/tools/tree/canary/packages).
+They have an interface where GPT codes entire programs with you, works with you to make changes, writes it to a file and then executes it for you.
+However the prompt is hidden behind an API so we dont know what prompt they use.
+[^api-call-format]: This can be in any format.
+A REST API call, a graphql query, a python function.
+There is no predefined format specified for the API, so GPT will adapt its response to each request.
+You do need to setup you server to receive the requests, and encoded it as text though.